What is attorney review period in Illinois? (Real Estate)

-If either party cancels during this period, all earnest money is refunded, and both parties are freed from further obligation.
+If either the home buyer or seller cancels the contract during this attorney review period, all earnest money is refunded, and they are released from further obligation.

 Understand the importance of attorney review in Illinois.

 Our real estate attorneys safeguard your interests, effectively negotiate on your behalf, and ensure legal compliance.